Fetchinator7/Board-Game-Sharing/README.md

 ![Game Dropdown](README-images/game-drop-down.png?raw=true)

-By default the calendar days won't have an icons, but there are three icons that can appear each with their own special meanings:
+By default the calendar days won't have any icons, but there are three icons that can appear on a given day that each have their own special meanings:

 ![Date Picker](README-images/date-picker.png)